Deep-Symmetry/afterglow/README.md

     effect, fading in or out, when effect will end.
 Even better: This can be assoc-ed on to the snapshot, without changing the definition in rhythm.clj, since Clojure records are also maps!
+    _This seems to be unnecessary given how fades and chases ended up being actually implemented._
-  - [ ] Effects which can do their own blending implement an additional interface.
+  - [x] Effects which can do their own blending implement an additional interface.
 Otherwise the fade and chase effects (if they are different), handle it.
-To fade between direction effects, convert them to pan/tilt numbers, scale between those, then convert back to a direction.
+To fade between direction effects, convert them to pan/tilt numbers, scale between those, then convert back to a direction. _This was implemented as a multimethod for each of the effect assigner types._
 - [ ] Provide a mechanism for creating and controlling/monitoring
   effects via OSC messages.
 Probably essentially a special-purpose OSC REPL.